gvwilson/thirdbit/_posts/2004/2004-12-30-why-i-teach.md

   shouldn't be allowed to drive a shopping cart, we're putting our weight behind one vision of what the world should be rather than another.
-We don't think about this bigger picture most of the time---we'd be paralyzed if we did.
+We don't think about this bigger picture most of the time—we'd be paralyzed if we did.
 But the last century and a half shows that once enough people make "doing the right thing" a habit, the big picture more or less takes care of itself.
 </p>